j-p-courneya/shell-genomics/_episodes/05-writing-scripts.md

 The script should run the same way as before, but now we've created our very own computer program!

-You will learn more about writing scripts in [a later lesson](https://datacarpentry.org/wrangling-genomics/05-automation/index.html).
+You can learn more on your own about writing scripts in [another lesson](https://datacarpentry.org/wrangling-genomics/05-automation/index.html).

 ## Moving and Downloading Data